-Nacon Connect 2021: How to watch and what to expect
+Nacon Connect 2023: How to watch the games and accessory showcase

 How to watch Nacon Connect

-We're hoping to host the event here on Pocket-lint closer to its start.
+We hope to host the event right here on Pocket-lint closer the time.

 What to expect